 Since I already talked about some elements of the plot and its issues in a post, I might as well start one for the actors/actresses in the drama.

-Whether the actors’ performance were well presented, it would depend on one’s own opinions and what it is said to be good acting.
-As for myself, I think it doesn’t have to be those over-hyped plots or well known cast to make a drama good.
+Whether the actors’ performances were well presented, it would depend on one’s own opinions and what it is said to be good acting.
+As for myself, I think it doesn’t have to be those over-hyped plots or well-known cast to make a drama good.
 If they’re able to deliver their part and could collaborate with one another to bring forth a convincing storyline, then the goal is achieved.
 I don’t believe in one actor/actress shining over their other co-stars to be good because they missed the point.
 They failed to contribute to the plot itself.
 If they could complement their co-stars well and make the story work, that is more important.

 Dylan Kuo as Yu Hao/ Xiao Yu – Yu Hao was the leader of the group in his gang (or what could be called of a gang at all since they did not matter as much as some of the bigger gangs out there), so one would expect him to be tough and merciless.
 However, he had a very kind heart and was a very filial grandson.
 He was also very righteous toward his fellow gang members, never letting them down.
 He was not heading down the right path but that was because he was lost and misguided.
 He did not know of the correct way to do things when the society kept turning their heads away from him and his other friends who were in the same situation.
 He only knew how to behave in a certain way to survive.
 Perhaps, it was his reluctance to join a bigger gang and preventing them from getting into bigger trouble that made him admirable.
 He only wanted everyone to have someone to look up to and helped them whenever necessary and to survive.
 He did not want more than what was enough to survive.
 He was persistent in not joining but was tricked into joining.
 It was a decision that they could not turn back on, but he did not back down or ran away after he made the commitment.
 He had been by Dan Zi and Ah Qi’s side along with the others the whole time.
 He really deserved to be their leader.